Electric vehicle tax credit for 2022

 |16 or more||$7,500|

-The electric vehicle tax credit has quite a few limitations you should be aware of:
+The electric vehicle tax credit has quite a few limitations to be aware of:

 Who qualifies for the electric vehicle tax credit?

-You qualify for the electric vehicle tax credit if you meet these requirements:
+You qualify for the electric vehicle tax credit if you:

-- You bought a plug-in electric or hybrid vehicle after December 31, 2009
+- Bought a plug-in electric or hybrid vehicle after December 31, 2009

-- You can legally drive it on public streets and highways
+- Can legally drive it on public streets and highways

-- It draws propulsion energy from a battery with at least four kilowatt-hours
+- Have a model that draws propulsion energy from a battery with at least four kilowatt-hours

 If you qualify for the credit, your car manufacturer should give you a certificate explaining the make, model, year of your vehicle and how much your credit is worth.